 I hope you find my resume mistake experience and prevention tips helpful.
 Thanks for reading!

-Disclaimer 2: I am not an HR or Career Professional by training.
-When I write on job search topics, I write from the perspective of a job seeker with experience in job searching.
+Disclaimer: I am not a Human Resources, Employment, or Career Professional by training.
+When I write on job search topics, I write from the perspective of a job seeker with job search experience in today’s market.